sachinmsahrma/Ant-Media-Docs/docs/Test-Plans.rst

 *scenario:* We publish a stream with RTMP and connect increasing numbers of RTMP players to the stream.

 *measurements:* By using REST api we get CPU and memory usage.
-With RTMPClient tool, we measure latency which is the time difference between the total time to collect 25 frames and DTS/display time) of the 25th frame.
+We get speed from ffmpeg.

-*expectations:* latency is to be zero.
+*expectations:* speed >= 1x results

 *results:* As a result, we have 3 plots:
-- CPU usage vs Players count
+  - CPU usage vs time
-- Memory usage vs Players count
+  - Publisher/Players count vs time
-- Latency vs Players count
+  - Memory usage vs time

 WebRTC Player Load Test
 -----------------------